DAS's Three Promises for Mutual Growth

 • Article 7 [Basic Regulations]

 • 2.
-Carry out duties through legitimate means while complying with all applicable laws and regulations.
+The duties given shall be performed in a legitimate manner, but shall comply with all laws and regulations.

 • 5.
-Carry out responsibilities with a sense of ownership and act with dignity, representing the company in your field.
+Act decently with a sense of ownership that you represent the company in your field.

 • 1.
 Aim to establish a workplace culture based on principles and fundamentals, and build trust through clear and unambiguous actions.

 • 2.
-Approach every task with pride and a sense of responsibility, maintaining the attitude of protecting the Korean automobile industry.
+Do everything with pride and responsibility to protect the Korean automobile industry.

 • 3.
-Do not engage in any improper acts such as solicitation or exerting undue influence over suppliers.
+Do not engage in any unfair activities, such as solicitation using superior status, to partner companies.

 • 4.
-Do not leak or misuse job-related information for personal gain.
+Do not leak job-related information without permission or use it for personal gain.

 • 5.
-Conduct all transactions transparently and in accordance with fair principles.
+All transactions shall be carried out in accordance with transparent and fair principles.

 Chapter 3.
 Handling of Violations of Regulations

-• Article 9 [Reporting Violations of Ethical Regulations]
+• Article 9 [Report of Violations of Ethics Regulations]

 • 2.
-The responsible team will review the matter and decide whether to proceed according to the Personnel Committee's regulations.
+The supervising team reviews the notified matters and decides whether to handle them according to the HR committee regulations.

 • 2.
-The main disciplinary targets and actions are as follows:
+The subject of major disciplinary action and the contents of disciplinary action are as follows.

 Code of Ethics

-• A. Quality is our highest value, and we never compromise or compromise on it.
+• A. Quality is our highest value, never something to compromise or yield.

-• B. We lead the development of society through constant innovation and research to create new value.
+• B. Leading the development of human society by creating new values through constant innovation and R&D.

-• A. Customer satisfaction is the top priority in all decision-making processes.
+• A. Customer satisfaction is the top priority in all decision-making.

-• B. We provide products and services that meet customer needs and expectations on time.
+• B. Provide products and services that meet customer needs and expectations in a timely manner

-• B. We strive to improve the quality of life for ourselves, our families, and the global community.
+• B. We do our best to improve the quality of mental and material life of ourselves, our families, and even the human community.

 • 1) Customer Respect and Protection

-• B. We keep our promises made to customers.
+• B. We must keep our promises to our customers.

 • 1) Social Contribution and Environmentally Friendly Management